 BS in Apparel Design and Merchandising

 The Apparel Design and Merchandising program focuses on both apparel and textiles with emphasis on both design and merchandising.
-Students experience excellent instruction, stimulating and challenging lab experiences and additional guest speakers and projects through the Appalachian Fashion Group, our student organization.
+Students experience excellent instruction, stimulating and challenging lab experiences and additional guest speakers and projects through the Appalachian Apparel Association, our student organization.

 Students especially enjoy and learn from field study trips to the New York City fashion district and the Atlanta Merchandise Mart.
 Contacts developed through such experiences open opportunities for internships as well as permanent employment.